sectalks/sectalks.github.io/sydney.md

 1. Have fun and email us the flag.

 *Note: Twitter doesn't allow for DM, if you don't follow @sectalks.*

-### But I am new to security, can I still join?

-SecTalks is always open to anyone who is keen to learn infosec.
-We run a mix of meetups for both beginners and people with experience.
-For more information, look into details of our events that are announced at our [MeetUp](http://www.meetup.com/SecTalks) group page.

 ## Previous meetups